Degree Days

 DataSpecs(listOfUpTo120DataSpecObjects) # e.g. HDD & CDD with a range of base temperatures or breakdowns

 Note above how you can specify multiple sets of data (e.g. HDD, CDD, hourly temperature data) to be fetched in a single request.
-This is faster and uses less request units than making multiple requests for data from the same location.
+This is faster and uses less request units than making multiple requests for the same location.
+The second code sample in the docs for getLocationData shows how.

 The LocationDataResponse contains more than just data: